qis/windows/development.md

 Text Editor
 + General
+  ☐ Drag and drop text editing
+    Use modifier key: Ctrl+Alt
   ☐ Enable mouse click to perform Go to Definition
-    Use modifier key: Ctrl+Alt
   ☐ Highlight current line
   ☐ Show structure guide lines
 + All Languages
   + General
-    ☐ Drag and drop text editiong
     ☑ Line numbers
     ☐ Apply Cut or Copy to blank lines when there is no selection
   + Scroll Bars